What You Need to Know

 - What are the likely side effects?
-Who should I talk to if I have side effects?
+What should I do if I have side effects?

-- How can I get in touch with you if I have trouble late at night or over the weekend?
+- How can I get in touch with you if I have trouble late at night or on the weekend?

 - How long will I need to take the oral chemo?

 - Will my insurance pay for oral chemo?
 If not, how much will it cost?
 How will I pay for it?

-- Will my other health problems stop me from being able to follow your instructions?
+- Will my other health problems stop me from being able to take the chemo the way I should?
 Is there a chance my other health problems could make me forget to take my oral chemo?

 - Will you be calling me to find out how I’m doing with the chemo?

-- How often will you need to see me in the office?
+- How often will you need to see me in person?

 Before starting oral chemo, talk to your doctor or nurse about any concerns or questions you have.
 Get answers to all of your questions about oral chemo before you start taking it.